Tooth Extraction Recovery: How Long Does It Take for the Hole to Close?

 Signs of Complications, When to Seek Help

 While most people heal without any issues, it's essential to know when something might be wrong.
-If you notice any of the following signs, reach out to your dentist at 21114 right away:
+If you notice any of the following signs, reach out to your dentist at 21114 right away:- Excessive Bleeding: Some bleeding is normal, but if it continues for more than a day or two, it's time to get in touch with your dentist.

 - Severe Pain: Mild discomfort is typical, but severe pain that doesn't go away could indicate a problem.